stellar/freighter/extension/README.md

 yarn start:experimental
 ```

-This will enable some experimental features that are still under development.
+This will enable some features hidden by the `experimental` feature flag that
+are still under development.